Search results for:

 "EV'RYBODY DANCE NOW!
 GIVE ME THE MUUUUSIC…GIVE ME THE MUUUSIC! ….

-… EV’RYBODY DANCE NOW!” (*musical notes*).
-Wow, that idea as to how to begin this blog piece (by speaking in the beautiful way Yoda does) GOT WAY OUT OF HAND.
+… EV'RYBODY DANCE NOW!" (*musical notes*).
+Wow, that idea about how to begin this blog piece (by speaking in the beautiful way Yoda does) GOT WAY OUT OF HAND.
 Oh well!
-(Not a segway in sight:) In Part 1 of the exploration of the Hostwinds Cloud Portal’s Create a Server page, we clarified stuff about the operating system and application possibilities while Yoda clarified so many things about life for us (because I paraphrase many wise things he said in his cute little endearing Yoda way).
-In Part 2, we’ll make sure to get through the rest of this page so you can be confident that you’re making the right selections when you create a server or multiple servers.
+(Not a segway in sight:) In Part 1 of exploring the Hostwinds Cloud Portal's Create a Server page, we clarified stuff about the operating system and application possibilities.
+In contrast, Yoda explained many things about life for us (because I paraphrase many wise things he said in his cute little endearing Yoda way).
+In Part 2, we'll make sure to get through the rest of this page so you can be confident that you're making the proper selections when you create a server or multiple servers.

-Oh, and you also want me to shamelessly plug part 2 of that blog series?
-You know I can’t say no to you…here it is:
+Oh, and you also want me to plug part 2 of that blog series shamelessly?
+You know I can't say no to you…here it is:

 An ISO allows you to boot your operating system if you want to plug a USB drive into your server.